Juanmagw/PruebaFront/README.md

 ## Deploy

-This app was builded and deployed in Netlify, on this site: prueba-tecnica-front.netlify.app
+This app was builded and deployed in Netlify, on this site: https://prueba-tecnica-front.netlify.app